boundlessgeo/geodroid-server/docs/source/view-geogit.rst

 **Add a Feature**

-Add a new feature to the Geogit repository.
+Add a new feature to the GeoGit repository.

 1. Click on the **Add Feature** tool and then click anywhere on the map to add a new feature.

 .. figure:: /img/geogit_add_feature_tool.png

       Add Feature tool

 2. Once the new feature has been added and is highlighted in blue use the **Name** text field on the upper right to specify a name for the new feature.

 3. Optionally specify a **Commit message** and **Author** using the form components located below the **Name** text field.

 4. Once completed click the **Save** button to save the new feature back to the server.

 5. To verify the new feature has been added and persisted on the server reload the web page and verify that the newly added feature is still there.

 .. figure:: /img/geogit_openlayers_add_feature.png